EpistasisLab/tpot/docs/sources/examples/Using_TPOT_via_code.md

 print(pipeline_optimizer.score(training_features, training_classes, testing_features, testing_classes))
 ```

-Note that you need to pass the training data to the `score()` function so the pipeline re-trains the scikit-learn models on the training data.
+Note that you need to pass the training data to the `score()` function as well so that TPOT re-trains on the training data using the optimized pipeline (consisting of feature selection operators and scikit-learn algorithms as found by `fit()`).

 Finally, you can tell TPOT to export the optimized pipeline to a text file with the `export()` function: